Awards for Diversity

 Lynwood Carlton, the 2020 recipient of the Pauline W. Brown Diversity Scholarship Award, is a three time graduate of the School of Nursing, most recently receiving his Doctor of Nursing Practice in Spring 2020.

 His work Increasing Confidence in Sharing Knowledge About Depression with Barbers as Lay Mental Health Advocates: A Cognitive Rehearsal Project Utilizing A.D.A.A.M.-QR Web Design is a true representation of interventions that address diversity in the healthcare arena and reflects the ideals of the award.
-This topic was the true essence of attempts to provide care that is valued by the patient, maintains cultural practices, and has the potential to decrease health disparities in the area of mental health.View award winning submission in PDF format.
+This topic was the true essence of attempts to provide care that is valued by the patient, maintains cultural practices, and has the potential to decrease health disparities in the area of mental health.View award winning abstract.

 The “HOPE” (Helping Other People Excel) Award recognizes a member of the School of Nursing Faculty or Staff for fostering an environment that supports diversity in the School of Nursing.
 Such recipients may promote inclusiveness through their interactions with students and with co-workers.